 This week’s failure spans across the lines of terrible into awesomeness, and immediately veers into a world of terror and disappointment upon closer review.
 Readers who grew up in New Jersey during the 80s and early 90s will no doubt recognize it as a rite of passage, and those fortunate enough to experience it will no doubt have a wealth of amazing stories related to the terrible and occasionally amazing things that happened inside its gates.
 Today we look at Action Park, New Jersey’s most badass, haphazard, poorly-planned, and awesome theme park.

-However, Cannonball Loop is just one of the many spectacular and awesome failures that makes me wish that I had grown up in North Jersey in 1986 (compound this with the release of Bon Jovi's Slippery When Wet and the rite of passage of banging a girl in the back of a Camaro.
-This is the dream summer that haunts the memories of Whitesnake fans everywhere.
-I'm convinced this is what John Hancock had in mind when he signed the Declaration).
+However, Cannonball Loop is just one of the many spectacular and awesome failures that makes me wish that I had grown up in North Jersey in 1986 (also big in North Jersey in 1986?
+Bon Jovi’s Slippery When Wet and having sex in the cramped quarters of a Camaro.
+This is what John Hancock had in mind when he signed the Declaration).
 Safety measures were non-existent at Action Park, and injuries were not only commonplace, but expected.
 The rides themselves alternated between actual waterpark rides and concepts dug out of a rural fishing hole.
 Where do we start?